generoi/tailwindcss-gutenberg/README.md

 <img src="https://i.imgur.com/xwCnjVz.gif" width="640" height="400">

 This styling depends on the wrapper having a width and then `alingwide` and `alignfull` will break out of it.
-You might also need to `overflow-x` on the html element.
+You might also need to hide `overflow-x` on the html element.

 ##### gutenberg.admin